licitdev/docs/configuration/data-model/relationships.md

 	<source src="" type="video/mp4" />
 </video>

-The easiest way to configure an M2O is to follow the guide on how to [create a field (standard)](/configruation/data-model/fields/#create-a-field-standard) and select the M2O Interface from the template wizard.
+The easiest way to configure an M2O field is to follow the guide on how to [create a field (standard)](/configruation/data-model/fields/#create-a-field-standard) and select the M2O Interface from the template wizard.

 In an M2O relationship, multiple items from the parent collection are linked to one single item in the related collection.
-For example, a city can only be in one country, but a country can have many cities.
+For example, a city can only be in one country, but a country can contain many cities.

 ![Many-to-One Relational Diagram](image.webp)

-To achieve this kind of relationship, the parent collection must have a foreign key field to link items from the related collection.
+To achieve an M2O, the parent collection must have a foreign key field to link items from the related collection.
 Therefore, we create a `country_id` field in the `cities` collection, to store the ID of the relevant country.

 ```
 cities (the "many" collection)
 - id (primary key)
 - name
-- country_id (a Foreign Key field, stores a key from countries.id)
+- country_id (a foreign key field, stores a key from countries.id)
 ```

 ```